Bathing is a Great Way to Boost Your Immune System

 Another benefit is the reduction of cellulite.
 When I bathe in an orange bath, I will fold and squeeze the oil from the rinds and rub it on my upper legs.

 Oranges are also full of flavanoids.
 Flavanoids help resist; allergies, cancer, inflammation, and viruses.
-Clearly immune boosting qualities.
-One flavonoid in the orange is called quercetin which is known for its ability to relieve asthma, eczema, hay fever, and sinus infections.
-We put orange juice in water to drink, so why not also put orange rinds in your bath water? …and the rinds do not make you sticky.
+One flavonoid in the orange is called quercetin which is known for its ability to relieve; asthma, eczema, hay fever, and sinus infections.
+Why not also put orange rinds in your bath water?
+Thankfully, the rinds do not make you sticky.

 Additionally, Vitamin A is abundant in oranges, which maintains healthy mucous membranes, helps the skin and is essential for good vision.
 Oranges are also a very good source of B-complex and many other vitamins and minerals.

 Ever notice how the orange is harvested just before the onset of winter when the cold/flu season begins?!

 Gathering and Implementing

 Realizing the value of this fruit, we do not want to waste any of the nutritious parts.
 As we peel an orange, we put the peelings in a bag to refrigerate.
 Once we accumulate enough rinds, we are ready.
 Usually 3-4 oranges is sufficient for our bath.

 We draw a warm bath and simply put the orange rinds into the bathtub.
 The children love to play with all the floating pieces.
 When we can be resourceful, encourage good health and have fun we have the triple factor of magic!